ngaloppo/model_server/demos/craft_ocr/python/README.md

 ## Deploying OVMS

-Deploy OVMS with OCR demo pipeline using the following command:
+Deploy OVMS with the OCR demo pipeline using the following command:

 ```bash
 cd  ~/craft-ocr-demo